 The Supporting Organization is part of a collaboration, called Re-imagine North of Main, of local businesses and non-profit organizations located in Fitchburg, Massachusetts committed to making a collective impact and dedicated to improving the quality of life in Fitchburg.
 The Supporting Organization is holding monies for the benefit of North of Main projects and disbursing them as needed to specific vendors identified by the members of the coalition.
-For the year ended June 30, 2021, the Supporting Organization did not collect or disburse any monies in connection with this collaboration.
-For the year ended June 30, 2020, the Supporting Organization collected \$49,398 of contributions and disbursed \$72,219 in connection with this collaboration.
-At June 30, 2021 and 2020, the Supporting Organization was holding \$31,080 of funds that is to be used exclusively by the members of the coalition.
+For the year ended June 30, 2022 and 2021, the Supporting Organization did not collect or disburse any monies in connection with this collaboration.
+At June 30, 2022 and 2021, the Supporting Organization was holding \$31,080 of funds that is to be used exclusively by the members of the coalition.